imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-relatives.md

 - Pérsico, L. (2013). *5,005 dreams: interpretation and meaning*.
 LIBSA.
 - Freud, S. (1900). *The interpretation of dreams*.

 This article is merely informative.
-Dream Insights does not offer diagnoses or treatments.
+AnalyzeMyDream does not offer diagnoses or treatments.
 For a more personalized interpretation, consult a psychologist.

 To read more about the meaning of dreams, visit our [Meaning of Dreams](#) section.